kulte/ubiquitous-octo-robot/README.md

 ## README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents what steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+### Ruby version

+`ruby 2.3.0p0 (2015-12-25 revision 53290) [x86_64-darwin15]`

+*Note: The application should run with other, earlier versions of Ruby as well.*

-* System dependencies
+### System dependencies

+* sqlite
-* Configuration
+* ruby

-* Database creation
+### Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+Run `rails db:setup` from Terminal to create the database and load the schema.
+(use rails db:reset to also drop the db first).

-* Deployment instructions
+### Running instructions

-* ...
+Run `rails server` from Terminal to run the application in development.
+This will serve the application at `localhost:3000`.